 The strangeness carried on inside, where unfortunately we were unable to take photos but I’ll paint you a picture.
 The walls were covered in images of some surprising (although at this stage, I can’t say I was surprised) figures.
 Michael Jackson for one.
 Harry Potter for another.
 Neo, Jack Sparrow, Spiderman, Star Wars, Avatar, Superman, Kung Fu, George Bush, Osama Bin Laden- all depicted on a backdrop of hell.

-The temple left somewhat of an impression, so two years later I figured I’d find out what it was all about.
+The temple left somewhat of an impression, so two years later I figured I’d have a Google and find out what it was all about.

 Wat Rong Khun can be found in the area of Chiang Rai and was designed by Thai artist Chalermchai Kositpipat in 1997.
 It is far from being finished and there are more buildings in the pipeline.